jeongik-jo/CAGAN-CelebA/README.md

 # CAGAN-CelebA
-Official implement of CAGAN (https://ieeexplore.ieee.org/document/9274378)
+Official implement of CAGAN (https://ieeexplore.ieee.org/document/9274378) (Open Access)
 You can check the experiment environment in environment.txt.

-Change HyperParameters.py, and run Main.py
+Edit HyperParameters.py, and run Main.py